qiulinfan/sessionmgr/README.md

 Session Manager is a small tool I vibe coded to export Codex and DsH sessions, thus communicating them between multiple agents and machines.
 It is simply a Go binary with a local browser UI and a CLI.

+Example: You had a long codex session and
+- therefore the context has become messy
+- or you are running low on Codex credits and want to continue the same work with another agent (such as Claude Code)
+- or you want to move from one machine to another without losing the session history;
+- or you want another agent as a judge to discuss the reasoning, attempts, and decisions the previous agent already made;

 ## Download

 Windows users can download the portable executable from